JonnyD1117/ECH-267-Adv.-Proc.-Control/Project/README.md

 # ECH 267 Advance Process Control: Final Project

-#Introduction:

-The goal of this project is to design, develope, and implement a MPC based Trajectory-Generator for a Robot arm.
-The desired outcome of this project is to use MPC on a nonlinear discrete dynamics model of the robot and generate a trajectory for it to follow using the principle of optimal contol as applied via MPC.
-The secondary goal of this project is to further develope a controller capable of following the 'optimal' trajectory it is being given.
-Time permitting it would get to actually develop a sensor model for this robot and include obstacles so tha the trajectory might need to change "in close to real-time" as soon as the sensor detects an obsticle.
+# Introduction:

+The goal of this project is to design, develop, and implement a MPC controller and path planner which is capable of driving a simple two link robot from one pose to another.
+Ideally, this would include avoiding ** static ** obstacles which obstruct the controller from simplest and direct path, as well as obeying constraints on the permitted range of motion which the system is subject to.

 # Directions:

+To run the scripts in the following `2_Code` folder, please follow the instructions below.

+1. Install Matlab
+2. Download and install Casadi from the instructions below.
+3. Clone this repository to a folder on your local PC.
+4. Add this folder to the Matlab path.
+5. Run scripts

 # System Details: